Remote Work Minimum Wage [+FLSA Laws You Need to Follow]

 What Is a Remote Salary?

 Remote salary is the compensation remote employees receive from their employers.
 The amount remote workers receive may be based on their location or experience level.
-There are different salary structures for remote employees, including single-market and location-based rates.
+Different salary structures exist for remote employees, including single-market and location-based rates.

 Here are some salary structures for remote workers: